 - The International Trade Administration – Trade.gov

-The International Trade Administration is an agency of the U.S. Department of Commerce, and their website designed to promote competitiveness for American global trade.
+The International Trade Administration is an agency of the U.S. Department of Commerce, and their website is designed to promote competitiveness for American global trade.
 Fortunately, anyone can access it and benefit from it.

 - Internet World Stats